-This second step achieves the subgoal (hand-empty), which in turn lets the agent infer (unstackable B A).
-Thus, the problem solver pops this element from the goal stack and executes the skill instance it had originally selected, (unstack B A), in the new situation.
-Upon completion, the system perceives that the altered environment satisfies the top-level goal, (clear A), which leads it to halt, since it has solved the problem.
-For the sake of clarity, both our description and Figure 1 present the trace of successful problem solving, but finding such a solution may involve search.
+This step also achieves the subgoal (in-rightmost-lane me g1021), thanks to the other component, (last-lane g1021) being true from the beginning of execution.
+Thus, the problem solver pops this element from the goal stack and executes the skill instance it had originally selected, (in-intersection-for-right-turn me g978), in the new situation.
+Upon completion, the system perceives that the altered environment satisfies the start condition for the skill, (steer-for-right-turn me g978 g998), which it selected for its goal, (in-segment me g998).
+After executing this skill, it then detects that it has solved the problem by achieving the top-level goal and halts.

+For the sake of clarity, we have presented the trace of successful problem solving, but finding such a solution may involve search.
 When backward chaining off skills that would achieve the objective of the current stack entry, ICARUS considers only skill instances that have not yet failed.
 The system also prefers candidates that have the fewest expanded start conditions that are unmet by the current environmental state, with fully matched conditions being most desirable.
 If candidates tie on this criterion, it selects an alternative at random.
 When backward chaining off the unmatched elements of a concept definition, the system selects subgoals at random after eliminating those which have failed in the past.